vipulkumawat/IQ/DesignPatterns.md

 * The template method in the super class calls the methods of the sub classes, instead the subclasses calls the template method of the super class.
 * Template methods are techniques for code reuse because with this u can standardize the algo and defer the specific implementations to the subclass.

+Adapter: makes in-compatible interfaces compatible.

+Flyweight: it is structural design pattern. here instead of creating large no of similar objects, those are reused to save memory.
+This is useful when memory is a key concern.
+For every class there are two types of attributes: intrinsic(sharable) and extrinsic(non-sharable).
+Non sharable state is passed as parameters to methods.
+This reduces memory usage.